Night Of The Living Dead

 This production is super fun, I can definitely recommend the premium seating, it’s absolutely worth it even if you don’t see everything at all times as some things happen behind your back, but the rotating stage makes it somewhat even for everyone on stage and the close proximity to the action is definitely worth it!

 I do wish the splatter material would have been a bit thicker, in this case it was just grey coloured water, but other than that it’s absolute perfection.
-We had a brilliant time and I’m rating this one five and half out of six rainbow sloths!
-Go get yourself down to the Pleasance Theatre to see this production while it’s still on!
+We had a brilliant time and I’m rating this one five stars!
+Go get yourself down to the Pleasance Theatre to see this production while it is still running